sjmcculloch/smblog/_posts/2017-09-05-netlify-contentful-jamstack.md

 ![Contentful Blogging Entities](/images/post-assets/contentful-entities.png)

-Examining the __Post__ entity, you can see it's made up of a number of custom fields we have created and I've related it to the Author/Category entities.
+Examining the __Post__ entity, you can see it's made up of a number of custom fields and I've related it to the Author/Category entities.

 ![Contentful Post Entity](/images/post-assets/contentful-post.png)

-Now that the content model is setup, we can visit the __Content__ tab and add an article.
-You can even give clients access to maintain content only.
-Did I also mention it was [free up to 1M API calls a month](https://www.contentful.com/pricing/) and all media is also stored on a CDN (1TB limit!).
+Now that the content model is setup, we can visit the __Content__ tab and add a __Post__.

 ![Contentful New Post](/images/post-assets/contentful-new-post.png)

+__Pro Tip__: You can give clients access to add/edit content only and did I also mention it was [free up to 1M API calls a month](https://www.contentful.com/pricing/) with all media is also stored on a CDN (1TB limit!).

 ## Javascript & Markup - Building the Site